| Counseling services are a valuable part

 success is an interactive partnership between the client, the

+client's support group, and the counselor.
 Anyone's life can become out of balance

 due to common events.
 Usually, there are several events occurring